 Requests should be submitted using the form and should be sent via email to .

-The CRG Technical Assistance Program is one part of a US$15 million Global Fund Board-approved strategic initiative that runs through December 2019.
-The strategic initiative aims to ensure that all people who are affected by the three diseases can play a meaningful role in Global Fund processes and ensure that grants reflect their needs.
+The CRG Technical Assistance Program is a Global Fund Board-approved strategic initiative.
+The initiative aims to ensure that all people who are affected by the three diseases can play a meaningful role in Global Fund processes and ensures that grants reflect their needs.